-Majestic Mellifont Abbey and the legend of Ireland’s Helen of Troy
+Mellifont Abbey Ireland and Ireland’s Helen of Troy

 Mellifont Abbey, County Louth is a 12th-century Cistercian abbey with an incredible set of ruins that are quite breathtaking.
 Mellifont Abbey is just 10 minutes from Drogheda in the Boyne Valley and Monasterboice and is home to the Old Mellifont Abbey, Ireland’s first Cistercian monastery, founded in 1142.

-There is a large parking lot and from here you can just make out the tops of some ruins that appear to be below ground level.
+If you are visiting Ireland and head to Mellifont you will find a large parking lot and from here you can just make out the tops of some ruins that appear to be below ground level.
 The Visitors Centre is to the left of the parking lot and is accessible although the site is not.
-It is a beautiful location though and you can hear the river whispering in the background and if you listen carefully you can just imagine the chanting of monks as they went about their daily routines
+It is a beautiful location though and you can hear the river whispering in the background if you listen carefully you can just imagine the chanting of monks as they went about their daily routines

 How to get to Mellifont Abbey